 Fish plates were first produced in Athens during the 5th century BCE, but most surviving examples originate from South Italy.
 The sea life depicted, and the wave pattern encircling the rim reflects the plate's use as a container for holding fish sauce, which would have been placed in the dipped area in the centre.

-red-figure fish plate
+red figure fish plate

-Height: 4cm Diameter: 16cmabout the pottery collection
+- Height: 4cm Diameter: 16cm

 They are all made in Greece in the workshop of the Lioulias family, with whom It's All Greek is proud to have been working since 2004.